Lartsch/FediAct/README.md

 2. Click the extension icon or open its settings page
 3. Set your home server domain (required)
 4. Check out the other settings (optional)
-5. Click the "Submit" button to save
+5. Click the "Save" button to save

 If you have set your home server correctly, you can now interact on other Mastodon servers.
 If FediAct is running, a small icon will be displayed in the bottom right corner.
 Also, it is indicated while content is resolving / could not be resolved.